stratosnet/stratos-chain/packages/gov/README.md

 # Stratos chain gov contracts

-This contracts relatd to gov mechanics via proxy calls like:
+This contracts related to gov mechanics via proxy calls like:
  - Prepay

 Try running some of the following tasks: